jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 People can handle slow changes.
 We don't do too well when the change is sudden.

-For example, you can deal with chronic poverty way easier than you can with suddenly losing everything.&nbsp; People can deal with a person getting better than them if the change is slow and gradual.
+For example, you can deal with chronic poverty way easier than you can with suddenly losing everything.
+People can deal with a person getting better than them if the change is slow and gradual.
 If you suddenly start doing better than them without appearing to have worked as long or as hard, then you're going to have haters.
 You may never fully get used to having haters, but use my guide to [learn to deal with them.](/why-you-have-haters-even-if-you-arent-an-asshole/)

 You create this resentment, not because you're doing better than them, but because they aren't doing as well despite having (in their own estimation) worked as hard or harder.
 It feels like the universe has slighted them and they take this frustration out on you.

 This is why, generally speaking, it's not a good idea to flaunt your success or wealth.

 There are few things to be gained and many to be lost by doing so.
 And before you say that "real friend" would just be happy for you, this is just human nature.
-[Your friend doesn't want to be a hater, but they can't help it.&nbsp;](https://www.psychologytoday.com/us/blog/anxiety-files/201804/why-it-doesn-t-feel-good-when-someone-else-succeeds){: target="_blank" rel="noopener noreferrer"}
+[Your friend doesn't want to be a hater, but they can't help it.](https://www.psychologytoday.com/us/blog/anxiety-files/201804/why-it-doesn-t-feel-good-when-someone-else-succeeds){: target="_blank" rel="noopener noreferrer"}

 {% include widgets/summary.html id="Fighters-Mindset" %}